 The ptnonipm and pt_oilgas sector emissions were provided to SMOKE as annual emissions.
-For sources in the ptegu sector that could be matched to 2012 CEMS data, hourly CEMS NO_X and SO2 emissions for 2012 from EPA's Acid Rain Program were used rather than NEI emissions.
-For all other pollutants (e.g., VOC, PM{2.5}, HCl), annual emissions were used as-is from the NEI, but were allocated to hourly values using heat input from the CEMS data.
+For 2011NEIv1 sources in the ptegu and ptegu_pk sectors that could be matched to 2011 CEMS data, hourly CEMS NO_X and SO2 emissions for 2011 from EPA's Acid Rain Program were used rather than NEI emissions.
+For all other pollutants (e.g., VOC, $PM{2.5}$, HCl), annual emissions were used as-is from the NEI, but were allocated to hourly values using heat input from the CEMS data.
 For the unmatched units in the ptegu and ptegu_pk sectors, annual emissions were allocated to daily values using IPM region- and pollutant-specific profiles, and similarly, region- and pollutant-specific diurnal profiles were applied to create hourly emissions.

-The non-EGU stationary point source (ptnonipm) emissions were input to SMOKE as annual emissions.
-The full description of how the NEI emissions were developed is provided in the NEI documentation, but a brief summary of their development follows:
+The Non-EGU Stationary Point Sources (ptnonipm) emissions were input to SMOKE as annual emissions.
+The full description of how the 2011 NEI emissions were developed is provided in the NEI documentation, but a brief summary of their development follows:

-a.
-CAP and HAP data were provided by States, locals and tribes under the Air Emissions Reporting Rule (AERR)
+- a.
+2011 CAP and HAP data were provided by States, locals and tribes under the Consolidated Emissions Reporting Rule - b.
+EPA corrected known issues and filled PM data gaps.

-- b.
-EPA corrected known issues and filled PM data gaps. - c.
+- c.
 EPA added HAP data from the Toxic Release Inventory (TRI) where corresponding data was not already provided by states/locals. - d.
 EPA provided data for airports and rail yards. - e.
-Off-shore platform data were added from the Bureau of Ocean Energy Management (BOEM).
+Off-shore platform data were added from Mineral Management Services (MMS), although in 2011NEIv1, these data were still from 2008 because the 2011 data were not yet available.